LearnersGuild/partners/Guiding Principles/Engagement.md

 ### Run experiments, not your mouth

 Inquiry and proof are valuable, healthy, and actionable.
 Unfounded arguments protect our egos (temporarily), but are utterly useless and unhealthy for learning and growth.
+If you find yourself in a circular debate, get on the same side to figure out what experiment needs to be run to resolve the disagreement.

 ### Hold strong opinions lightly